 - School holidays followed by Chinese New Year inflate prices and mean advance booking of transport and hotel rooms is important.

-- It’s monsoon season for the east coast of Peninsula Malaysia and western Sarawak.
+- It’s monsoon season for the east coast of Peninsular Malaysia and western Sarawak.

 - From July to August, vie with visitors escaping the heat of the Gulf States as the region enjoys what it calls Arab Season.

-- It’s monsoon season down the west coast of Peninsula Malaysia until September.
+- It’s monsoon season down the west coast of Peninsular Malaysia until September.

 Low Season (Mar–Jun)